cwaldoch/fuel_through_time/README.md

 1).
 Apply one formula to everything, e.g., size = generation*1000
 2).
 Decide breakpoints and manually classify, e.g., if generation > 10 then size is 1000, generation > 20 size is 2000, etc.

 The range here is really big, so I end up doing both.
-From my perspetive, I want to show every plant, even if they didn't run, to show that they exist.
+From my perspective, I want to show every plant, even if they didn't run, to show that they exist.
 I classify the first few generation ranges, then apply a formula to everything over 250,000MWh.

 ```python
 	if sumMW >= 0: